Ytang520/HuaTang.github.io/_publications/A Theoretical Approach to Characterize the Accuracy-Fairness Trade-off Pareto Frontier.md

 ---
 title: "A Theoretical Approach to Characterize the Accuracy-Fairness Trade-off Pareto Frontier"
 collection: publications
 excerpt: 'This paper is dedicated to elucidating the shape of the accuracy-fairness trade-off curve.
-It has been submitted to The Twelfth International Conference on Learning Representations (ICLR-2024) with me as the first author.'
+It can be accessed through this link.'
 permalink: /publication/A Theoretical Approach to Characterize the Accuracy-Fairness Trade-off Pareto Frontier
 ---

-In submission to ICLR 2024 (The Twelfth International Conference on Learning Representations)

 Author : Hua Tang, Lu Cheng, Ninghao Liu, Mengnan Du